Luminous Fast Blue Optical Transients as very massive star core-collapse events: Expectations for the emission

 \subsection{Long-lived ultraviolet plateaus}

-Finally, we ask whether the selected stellar models can produce a long-lived tail of UV emission lasting at least several years after the event, as observed in AT2108cow \citep{2022MNRAS.512L..66S,2023MNRAS.519.3785S,2023ApJ...955...43C,2023MNRAS.525.4042I}.
-This has been interpreted as due to a long-lived accretion disc, reminiscent of the emission seen in TDEs \citep{2023MNRAS.525.4042I,2025MNRAS.541..429M}.
+Finally, we ask whether the selected stellar models can produce a long-lived tail of UV emission lasting at least several years after the event, as observed in AT2108cow \citep{2022MNRAS.512L..66S,2023MNRAS.519.3785S,2023ApJ...955...43C,2023MNRAS.525.4042I,2025MNRAS.544L.108I}.
+This has been interpreted as due to a long-lived accretion disc, reminiscent of the emission seen in TDEs \citep{2022ApJ...932...84M,2023MNRAS.525.4042I,2025MNRAS.541..429M}.
 To see whether our models can produce AT\,2018cow-like UV plateaus through this mechanism, we first examine the remaining mass in the selected {\sc bpass} models which survives outside the nascent BHs (i.e., the pre-core-collapse mass minus the initial BH mass).
 In Figure \ref{fig:accrete} we show 2D histograms of these masses at each metallicity, for the fiducial \citet{2006ApJ...638L..63L} CSFH.
 For more details on the BH mass distribution in {\sc bpass}, we refer the reader to \citet{2017PASA...34...58E}, \citet{2022MNRAS.511.1201G} and \citet{2023MNRAS.520.5724B}.
+More detail on the progenitors, in terms of temperature, luminosity and radius at the end of the models (i.e. the end of core carbon burning) is provided in Section \ref{sec:apx} of the Appendix.

 As outlined in Section \ref{sec:rates}, {\sc bpass} calculates BH masses by injecting a standard supernova energy of 10$^{51}$\,erg to determine the mass of the material which is unbound.
 The remainder is the remnant mass.
 In a failed supernova, the `leftover' material is not successfully ejected.
 It may therefore be reasonable to assume that all of the leftover material falls back and is accreted instead, in line with other prescriptions for final BH masses in the massive to very massive star regime, which have close to a one-to-one relation between the pre-core-collapse mass and final remnant mass (after fallback) for stripped envelope progenitors \citep{2012ApJ...749...91F,2023MNRAS.520.5724B}.
+With the BH mass M$_{\rm BH}$, leftover mass M$_{\rm leftover}$, total pre-collapse stellar mass M$_{\star}$, radius R$_{\star}$ and rotational velocity v$_{\star}$ as inputs, we determine an initial disc radius $r_{0}$ as follows,